soubhikbarari/svmkR/README.md

 The main thing to keep an eye on is respondent counts; as only 100 responses can be fetched per API call, a survey with X respondents will make at least X/100 calls to the API.

+## Authors

+**`svmkR` was forked from the `surveymonkey` package in July 2022 [Soubhik Barari](https://github.com/soubhikbarari) while at Momentive.ai (maker of SurveyMonkey) and significantly re-designed and optimized (e.g. faster reads, more verbose outputs, handling of API errors and edge cases, etc.) with contributions from [Christopher Remmel](https://github.com/calremmel).**

+Previous versions of this package were written/maintained by [Thomas Leeper](https://github.com/leeper), [Sam Firke](https://github.com/sfirke), and [Matt Roumaya](https://github.com/mattroumaya).